-mourant com
+mourant.com

-- (d) the resolutions in writing of the directors of the Company passed on 8 November 2023 approving, amongst other things, the issuance of the IPO Shares, the filing of the Registration Statement, entry into the Underwriter Warrant and the issuance of the Warrant Shares (defined below) (the Director Resolutions); - (e) a certificate of the Company's registered agent dated 12 March 2024 (the Registered Agent's Certificate); - (f) a copy of the Company's register of directors (the Register of Directors) provided by the Company's registered agent; and - (g) a certificate of good standing for the Company dated 19 March 2024 issued by the Registrar (the Certificate of Good Standing). - 1.2 We have carried out the following searches (together, the Searches) in relation to the Company: - (a) a search of the records maintained by the Registrar that were on file and available for public inspection on 19 March 2024 (the Company Search); and - (b) a search of the records of proceedings in the BVI Courts (defined below) available for public inspection contained in the judicial enforcement management system (the electronic register of proceedings) maintained at the registry of the High Court of Justice of the Virgin Islands (the High Court) on 19 March 2024 (the High Court Search). - 1.3 In this opinion: - (a) agreement includes an agreement, deed or other instrument; - (b) BVI means the territory of the British Virgin Islands; - (c) BVI Courts means the Eastern Caribbean Supreme Court, Court of Appeal (Virgin Islands) and the High Court (Civil and Commercial Divisions), and BVI Court means any of them; - (d) Companies Act means the BVI Business Companies Act, 2004 (as amended); - (e) Company Records means the Certificate of Incorporation, the M&A, the Register of Directors, the Certificate of Good Standing and the Registered Agent's Certificate; - (f) executed means (unless the context requires otherwise) that a document has been signed, dated and unconditionally delivered; - (g) Insolvency Act means the Insolvency Act, 2003 (as amended); - (h) non-assessable means, in relation to an IPO Share, that the purchase price for which the Company agreed to issue that IPO Share has been paid in full to the Company and that no further sum is payable to the Company in respect of that IPO Share; - (i) Prospectus means the prospectus that forms part of the Registration Statement; - (j) Registrar means the Registrar of Corporate Affairs appointed under the Companies Act; - (k) Resale Shares means the 1,631,700 Class A Ordinary Shares of no par value registered in the name of V Capital Consulting Limited; - (l) signed means that a document has been duly signed or sealed;
+- (d) the resolutions in writing of the directors of the Company passed on 8 November 2023 approving, amongst other things, the issuance of the IPO Shares, the filing of the Registration Statement, entry into the Underwriter Warrant and the issuance of the Warrant Shares (defined below) (the Director Resolutions); - (e) a certificate of the Company's registered agent dated 12 March 2024 (the Registered Agent's Certificate); - (f) a copy of the Company's register of directors (the Register of Directors) provided by the Company's registered agent; and - (g) a certificate of good standing for the Company dated 25 March 2024 issued by the Registrar (the Certificate of Good Standing). - 1.2 We have carried out the following searches (together, the Searches) in relation to the Company: - (a) a search of the records maintained by the Registrar that were on file and available for public inspection on 25 March 2024 (the Company Search); and - (b) a search of the records of proceedings in the BVI Courts (defined below) available for public inspection contained in the judicial enforcement management system (the electronic register of proceedings) maintained at the registry of the High Court of Justice of the Virgin Islands (the High Court) on 25 March 2024 (the High Court Search). - 1.3 In this opinion: - (a) agreement includes an agreement, deed or other instrument; - (b) BVI means the territory of the British Virgin Islands; - (c) BVI Courts means the Eastern Caribbean Supreme Court, Court of Appeal (Virgin Islands) and the High Court (Civil and Commercial Divisions), and BVI Court means any of them; - (d) Companies Act means the BVI Business Companies Act, 2004 (as amended); - (e) Company Records means the Certificate of Incorporation, the M&A, the Register of Directors, the Certificate of Good Standing and the Registered Agent's Certificate; - (f) executed means (unless the context requires otherwise) that a document has been signed, dated and unconditionally delivered; - (g) Insolvency Act means the Insolvency Act, 2003 (as amended); - (h) non-assessable means, in relation to an IPO Share, that the purchase price for which the Company agreed to issue that IPO Share has been paid in full to the Company and that no further sum is payable to the Company in respect of that IPO Share; - (i) Prospectus means the prospectus that forms part of the Registration Statement;

-- (m) Underwriter means US Tiger Securities, Inc.; and - (n) Warrant Shares means up to 86,250 Class A Ordinary shares of no par value in the Company.
+- (j) Registrar means the Registrar of Corporate Affairs appointed under the Companies Act; - (k) signed means that a document has been duly signed or sealed; - (1) Underwriter means US Tiger Securities, Inc.; and - (m) Warrant Shares means up to 86,250 Class A Ordinary shares of no par value in the Company.